harindaka/seedbox/README.md

 5. All services secured with configurable basic auth credentials

 ## Platform Support
 Tested on Ubuntu 18.04.
-Should work on any platform (Windows, MacOS, etc.) with Docker and Docker Compose installed.
+Should work on other x64 platforms (Windows, MacOS, etc.) with Docker and Docker Compose installed.

 ## Prerequisites
 1. [Docker](https://docs.docker.com/get-docker/)